-A ‘possible’ tornado caused damage overnight in New Orleans
+A damaging tornado struck New Orleans early Wednesday morning

 It appeared that a weak localized boundary along the southern edge of Lake Pontchartrain may have provided enhanced low-level helicity, or spin, that the storm could ingest.

-At 1:58 a.m., the Weather Service issued a severe thunderstorm warning for the cell as it marched into town, likely to raise awareness in the event a tornado warning was later issued.
+At 1:58 a.m., the Weather Service issued a severe thunderstorm warning for the cell as it marched into town, probably to raise awareness in the event a tornado warning was later issued.
 Rotation at 2:04 a.m. remained broad; while inflow, or warm air surging in from the south on the east side of the circulation, was plentiful, the rear flank downdraft, or cool air on the backside of the storm needed to tighten the rotation, was still organizing.

 Just 1 minute 54 seconds later, however, the next radar scan showed a much stronger rotation.
 Winds at 1,900 feet above the ground were moving toward the radar at 64 mph, with nearby winds heading away at 17 mph.
 That reflects a rotation of 81 mph near the cloud base; rotation reaching the ground was probably more concentrated and stronger.